 Welcome to the College of Arts and Sciences at the University of Virginia!
 We will do our best to make your introduction to the University as smooth as possible.
 Students succeed here when they inform themselves, obtain advice, and carefully consider choices.
 As you prepare to come to the University for your first year, please follow the steps below:

 2. Register for Summer Orientation.

 3. Prepare for Enrollment (“MY TO DO List”).

 5. Submit Your Student Information Form.

-6. Take French, German, and Spanish Placement Exams.
+6. Take French, German, Italian, and Spanish Placement Exams.

 If NO, take the online exam below.
 These exams will not be offered during Summer Orientation.
 PRINT & BRING PLACEMENT SCORE WITH YOU TO SUMMER ORIENTATION.

 7. Learn How to Use Student Information System (SIS) and SIS MOBILE - watch these SIS help videos.